oceanbase/ob-operator/docs/en_US/contributor-guidance.md

 Welcome and thank you for your interest in contributing to our project!
 We are excited to have you join our community and look forward to your valuable contributions.
 This document serves as a guide to help you get started with contributing to our project in a way that is efficient and aligns with our community principles.

-## Introduction to the Project

-The ob-operator is a Kubernetes operator that simplifies the deployment and management of OceanBase database cluster and related resources on Kubernetes.

 By contributing to our project, you'll help achieve simplicity of controlling OceanBase resource like clusters, tenants, backups and so on, making its users more easier to manage OceanBase database and combine on various versions or distributions of Kubernetes.

 Whether you are fixing bugs, adding new features, or improving documentation, your work will make a significant impact on the project and its users.